CartoDB/carto-vl/docs/guides/06-aggregations.md

     @v_min: viewportMin($pop_max)
 `);
 ```

+**Note:**
-> Notice how you can also use a convention to name your "viewport-related" variables, for example with a `v_` prefix.
+Notice how you can also use a convention to name your "viewport-related" variables, for example with a `v_` prefix.

-As a check, show the new variable values in the console
+As a check, show the new variable values in the console, which will be updated as you move the map:
 ```js
 function displayViewportValues() {
     console.log(`